 Deciding where to stay in Singapore

-As you can see, there are a lot of things to explore, and deciding where to stay in Singapore is important.
+As you have seen in this travel guide, there are a lot of things to explore, and deciding where to stay in Singapore is important.
 Whether you stay in Marina Bay, Orchard Road, The Quays, Sentosa Island or Historic District, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Singapore.